SharkFishDeveloper/Sloth/README.md

 a.  *Create a new branch:*

--   npm run git checkout <branchName>
+-   npm run git checkout < branch-name >

 Creates and checks out a new branch named .

 a.  *Go to an already created branch:*

--   npm run git goto <branchName>
+-   npm run git goto < branch-name >

 Switches to the specified and updates to its latest commit.